 Why Choose Bott and Co

 Bott and Co have specialist solicitors to work specifically on motorcycle accident claims.
 Our law firm is ranked the number one in the entire UK for revenue per lawyer – meaning we get you more compensation than other firms, and we do it quicker.

-We are one of the leading personal injury and consumer law firms in the country and have won multiple awards for our customer service, technology and innovation, and our specialist legal teams.
+We are one of the leading no win no fee and consumer law firms in the country and have won multiple awards for our customer service, technology and innovation, and our specialist legal teams.